Tmpertor/Raven-Storm/README.md

 __THE CREATOR DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED BY RAVEN-STORM AND DOES NOT TAKE ANY RESPONSIBILITY FOR ILLEGAL ACTIVITY DUE TO ABUSE OF RAVEN-STORM.__

-__BY USING THIS TOOL YOU MUST AGREE WITH THOSE TERMS AND YOU MUST TAKE FULL RESPONSIBILITY YOURSELF.__
+__BY USING THIS SOFTWARE YOU MUST AGREE WITH THOSE TERMS AND MUST TAKE FULL RESPONSIBILITY FOR YOUR ACTIONS YOURSELF.__

 **MIT Taguar258 2020**